olincollege/type-race/README.md

 To play single player:

+1. Clone the online repository onto your local computer with `git clone PASTE_HTTPS_KEY_HERE`
-1. Navigate to the *type-race* directory (`cd type-racer`)
+2. Navigate to the *type-race* directory (`cd type-racer`)
-2. In the terminal, run `python main.py` to launch the game
+3. In the terminal, run `python main.py` to launch the game
-3. When prompted on-screen type 's' to play single player
+4. When prompted on-screen type 's' to play single player

 ## Multiplayer